Multi-rank Sparse Hierarchical Clustering: Multi-rank sparse hierarchical clustering

+Once the chosen rank $r$ is obtained from Algorithm~\ref{alg:iter}, MrSHC generates a dendrogram (with any linkage of choice) based on the features in $\mathcal{C}_r$.

-In the reminder of this section, we revisit Example~I in Section~1.
-Suppose that the candidate size $q = 4$ is correctly specified, and we apply our proposed Algorithm~2 with default choice of reference number of clusters ($K=2$ in this experiment).
-The resulting best candidate subset $C_r$ with corresponding rank $r=2$ contains the 4 true clustering features: \textbf{$V_1$}, \textbf{$V_2$}, \textbf{$V_3$} and \textbf{$V_4$}, and the resulting dendrogram is presented in Figure~\ref{exampleIrevisit}.
-We can see that the 4 clusters are separated correctly according to the chosen subset of features.
+We revisit the example in Section~\ref{sec:limitation}.
+Suppose $q = 4$ is known, and we apply MrSHC with default reference number of clusters $K=2$.
+The resulting $C_r$ with its corresponding rank $r=2$ contains the four true clustering features: \textbf{$V_1$}, \textbf{$V_2$}, \textbf{$V_3$} and \textbf{$V_4$}.
+The resulting dendrogram is presented in Figure~\ref{exampleIrevisit}.
+The four clusters are separated correctly.